 Bilbao was one of the finalists of the 9th Award for Sustainable Urban Mobility Planning (SUMP Award), which focused on the theme of ‘zero emission mobility for all’.
 Amongst the three finalists, which also included the Greater Grenoble Area Mobility Authority (SMMAG) for Grenoble-Alpes’ SUMP (FR) and Belgrade (SRB), Bilbao was selected as a result of its clear focus on road safety and the prioritisation of non-motorised mobility.
-One essential step towards the achievement of the local SUMP was the decision to reduce the speed limit to 30 km/h in the entire city of Bilbao.
-The city on the northern coast of Spain is currently on the second iteration of its SUMP.
-Since the first so-called ‘Mobility Master Plan' from 2003, which was updated in 2011, a Sustainable Urban Mobility Plan has paved the way for significant developments until 2030 and beyond.
+One essential step towards the implementation of the local SUMP was the decision to reduce the speed limit to 30 km/h in the entire city of Bilbao.
+The city on the northern coast of Spain is currently on the second version of its SUMP.
+Since the first ‘Mobility Master Plan' from 2003, which was updated in 2011, a Sustainable Urban Mobility Plan has paved the way for significant developments until 2030 and beyond.

 Bilbao plans to reduce its greenhouse gas emissions by 50% until 2030, in accordance with EU targets.
 One of the pillars to achieve this is investment in infrastructure, including charging points for electric vehicles.
 Currently, there are 88 recharging points in 34 different locations.
 Besides these infrastructure measures, Bilbao has also invested in its fleet of electric and hybrid buses.
 Currently, 113 electric and 37 hybrid vehicles roam the streets of the northern Spanish city.
 In the upcoming years, Bilbao aims to renew 120 vehicles in its public transport fleet with the target of progressively electrifying its public vehicle fleet.